-Implementation Activity (Logic Model) Long and Short Term Activities Responsibility Resources Needed Timelines TAP-IT 3.1 Assess current knowledge of D-IT and LSS-IT members on TAP-IT and Implementation Science frameworks.
-Develop professional learning (PL)/training for 3.1.2 Develop a training plan to address D-IT and LSS-IT needs in TAP-IT and Implementation Science.
-3.1.3 Provide training to D-IT and LSS_IT on TAP-IT an Implementation Science. d Winter/ Spring 2016
+Implementation Activity (Logic Model) Long and Short Term Activities Responsibility Resources Needed Timelines Conduct needs assessments/ surveys with local programs around TAP-IT 3.1 Assess current knowledge of D-IT and LSS-IT members on TAP-IT and Implementation Science frameworks.
+Develop professional learning (PL)/training for Division Implementation 3.1.2 Develop a training plan to address D-IT and LSS-IT needs in TAP-IT and Implementation Science.
+Winter/ Spring 2016 Teams and LSS Implementation Teams for TAP-IT and Implementation Science frameworks.
+3.1.3 Provide training to D-IT and LSS_IT on TAP-IT an Implementation Science. d Identify only berriers or abo